See also Part 1: Toledo, Ohio and Part 3: Camp Holabird.

 We had enjoyed our stay in Toledo, and Sunday afternoon of Father's Day weekend 2000 we headed east along the turnpike to Pennsylvania.
 We were still following the route taken sixty years ago by Karl Probst, who had headed for the American Bantam factory, after his stop in Toledo to pick up drivetrain components from the Spicer company.
 He was going to help Bantam build the first prototype 1/4-ton 4-wheel-drive Light Reconnaisance Car for the U.S. Army. -- Derek Redmond

-The museum (on New Castle Road, just off Main Street) also has lots of old photos -- see the Bantam assembly line (40K JPEG) and a BRC40 fording a stream (60K JPEG).
+The museum also had lots of old photos -- see the Bantam assembly line (40K JPEG) and a BRC40 fording a stream (60K JPEG).
 There's also a restored Bantam civilian trailer on display (40K JPEG).

 All that was left for this trip was a beautiful but long drive back up through Pennsylvania and New York, across the river to Canada, and home by midnight. -- Derek Redmond